 - drink while alone, or hide alcohol from members of the household

 - lie about how much they drink

 - drink early in the day or are anxious about when they will be able to drink

-- forget what they said or did while they were drinking.
+- forget what they said or did while they were drinking

-It can also have a bad effect on those around you as it is a key player in car accidents, family violence and crime.
+It can also have a bad effect on those around you.
+Alcohol is a major factor in car accidents, family violence and crime.

-If you are a carer, carers associations in your state or territory can provide counselling and help to organise respite care.
+If you are a carer, you can seek help from carers associations in your state or territory.
+They can provide counselling and help to organise respite care.